 - The inputs used in the Black-Scholes valuation model that were based on unobservable assumptions when the Corporation was private at the time of issuance of the equity instruments (share price and volatility) in accounting for share-based payment transactions.
 Share-based payments are valued on the date of grant; - The valuation of the liability component of convertible debt is estimated using the prevailing market interest rate for similar non-convertible instruments at the date of issue.
-This amount is recorded as liability on an amortized cost basis using the effective interest method until extinguished upon conversion or at the instrument's maturity date. - The valuation of the derivative liability is valued initial on grant and at each subsequent period end until conversion.
-The value was estimated initially using the Black-Scholes valuation model and immediately prior to conversion using the IPO price. - The valuation of the income tax non-current asset would increase if there was virtual certainty that the tax benefit of net operating losses could be applied to future periods' taxable income.
-In the 2018 financial statements the amount of this unbooked benefit was \$2,094,000 (December 31, 2017 \$439,000). - The valuation of the income tax current asset would increase if there was virtual certainty of realizing the tax benefit from Canadian investment tax credits ("ITCs") applicable to Canadian qualifying scientific research and experimental development ("SRED").
-Virtual certainty has not been obtained for the 2017 and 2018 SRED ITC claim because the claims have not been filed.
-Management estimates that the 2017 and 2018 claims, once filed, will be approximately \$80,000 and \$255,000.

-Intangible assets are comprised of the exclusive global license.
+This amount is recorded as liability on an amortized cost basis using the effective interest method until extinguished upon conversion or at the instrument's maturity date. - The estimate of the percentage of completion of certain research and development agreements. - The valuation of the income tax non-current asset would increase if there was virtual certainty that the tax benefit of net operating losses could be applied to future periods' taxable income. - Intangible assets are comprised of the exclusive global license.
 Intangible assets are initially stated at cost, less accumulated amortization and accumulated impairment losses.
 Intangible assets with finite useful lives are amortized over their estimated useful lives.
 The exclusive global license's useful life is 9 years.